Kristyleung/kristyleung-com/src/pages/united-for-wildlife/index.md

 ![We realized a point intervention would be enabling these two stakeholders to share vital information in a timely manner.](./taskforce-wildlife-ideal-journey.png)

-## Goal
+## Goals

-> How can we establish communication between rangers and businesses and leverage the knowledge of rangers to improve route planning for businesses?
+- How can we establish communication between rangers and businesses and leverage the knowledge of rangers to improve route planning for businesses?

-> How can we help businesses make the most of this information and use it towards planning safer routes?
+- How can we help businesses make the most of this information and use it towards planning safer routes?

 ## Taskforce Wildlife